juggle/resize-observer/README.md

 ---

-A minimal library which polyfills the **ResizeObserver** API and is entirely based on the latest [Draft Specification](https://drafts.csswg.org/resize-observer-1/).
+A minimal library which polyfills the **ResizeObserver** API and is entirely based on the latest [Specification](https://www.w3.org/TR/resize-observer/).

 It immediately detects when an element resizes and provides accurate sizing information back to the handler.
 Check out the [Example Playground](//juggle.studio/resize-observer) for more information on usage and performance.

-> The latest [Resize Observer specification](https://drafts.csswg.org/resize-observer-1/) is not yet finalised and is subject to change.
+> The latest [Resize Observer specification](https://www.w3.org/TR/resize-observer/) is not yet finalised and is subject to change.
 > Any drastic changes to the specification will bump the major version of this library, as there will likely be breaking changes.
 Check the [release notes](https://github.com/juggle/resize-observer/releases) for more information.